 The City of Auburndale, Florida is located in Polk County.
-It encompasses approximately 22.63 square miles or 14,480.68 acres.
-The City was incorporated in 1911 and has a 2021 estimated population of 17,453 according to the Bureau of Economic and Business Research University of Florida.
+It encompasses approximately 24.13 square miles or 15,442 acres.
+The City was incorporated in 1911 and has a 2023 estimated population of 19,298 according to the Bureau of Economic and Business Research University of Florida.
 Through planned growth, Auburndale has attracted many major enterprises.
-Principal industries within the Utility Service area include: container manufacturers, plastic pipe manufacturing, distilleries, food and consumer goods distribution centers, farm machinery, and many other industries and businesses.
+Principal industries within the Utility Service area include: container manufacturers, plastic pipe manufacturing, breweries, food and consumer goods distribution centers, farm machinery, and many other industries and businesses.

-The City is governed by a Mayor and a four-member City Commission who are elected at large to serve staggered four-year terms.
-The Mayor is elected by the members of the City Commission and serves a one-year term at which time a new Mayor is elected.
-For the FY 2022, members of the Commission were as follows:
+The City is governed by a five-member City Commission who are elected at large to serve staggered four-year terms.
+The Mayor and Vice Mayor are elected by the members of the City Commission and serve a one-year term at which time a new Mayor and Vice Mayor are elected.
+For the FY 2023, members of the Commission were as follows:

 Name Position Term Expires

 Dorothea Taylor Bogert Mayor December 2025

+Keith Cowie Vice Mayor December 2025

 William Sterling Commissioner December 2025

-Keith Cowie Commissioner December 2025

 Richard Hamann Commissioner December 2023

 Jack Myers Commissioner December 2023

 Administration of the operations of the City is carried out by a City Manager who is an employee of the City and appointed by the Commissioners.
 The present City Manager is Jeffrey E. Tillman, appointed City Manager in April 2021.
 Mr. Tillman joined the City of Auburndale in October 2016 as Assistant City Manager.
-For Fiscal Year 2022, there were 183 budgeted full-time employees.
+For Fiscal Year 2023, there were 192 budgeted full-time employees.

 The City is a desirable location to Live, Work and Play.
 The "leading indicators" of growth, such as requests for building permits, site plan approvals for new developments and redevelopment, and requests for land use and zoning changes, have all been very strong, indicating the outlook for continued growth is favorable.
-The City issued 2,529 permits and conducted 16,515 building inspections in FY 2022.
-These figures represented an increase of 28% and 67%, respectively, when compared to FY 2021.
+The City issued 2,170 permits and conducted 14,268 building inspections in FY 2023.
+These figures represented an increase of 5% and 19%, respectively, when compared to the prior 3-year average.
 The City's Community Development Department has received many compliments from the business community for their business-friendly working relationship with contractors.